 What about maintenance and fuel efficiency?

-It is an open secret that the Boeing 787 is by far the most fuel efficient plane on the market.
-Below is a graph that ranks the fuel efficiency of each aircraft comparatively, however the fuel efficiency of the Boeing 787-10 and Airbus A350-1000 are not present (From 2016).
+It is an open secret that the Boeing 787 is by far the most fuel-efficient plane on the market.
+Below is a graph that ranks the fuel efficiency of each aircraft comparatively, however the fuel efficiency of the Boeing 787-10 and Airbus A350-1000 is not present (From 2016).

 To compare the Boeing 787-9 vs the Airbus A350-900 over 6,500 miles (Study in 2013):

 Boeing: 2.81 L/100 km (84 mpg)

 Airbus: 3.08 L/100 km (76 mpg)

 The big advantage to the A350-900 is it can also fly much further and with a larger payload than the 787-9.
 Once the 787-9 is at maximum fuel load for it to fly further you must start to reduce payload.
 1000nm past this point the A350-900 can carry TWICE the payload weight of the 787-9. – RJMAZ – Airliners.net